 - Difficulty focusing or inability to think clearly

 Since this migraine lasts for three days or longer, there are other potential complications that can arise.
-The pain, vomiting, nausea and other symptoms can lead to other conditions including:
+The symptoms above can lead to other conditions including:

 - Sleep deprivation or sleep loss

 Causes of Intractable Migraine

 Intractable migraines are triggered by many of the same things that trigger regular migraines.
 While doctors don’t completely understand what causes migraines, they can agree that several key components play a significant role as migraine triggers: genetics, lifestyle, environment, and body chemistry.